5 Medical Procedures to Ease Migraines

 What To Ask About Migraine and Headaches

 This traditional Chinese medical procedure has had mixed results for migraine headaches.
 One reason results are hard to come by is that acupuncture is difficult to study in a clinical trial.
 However, at least one study found a 34% reduction in headaches for people using acupuncture, mostly for migraine headaches.
 Make sure you use a trained and certified acupuncturist, and one with experience treating people with migraines.

 5. Migraine Surgery

 To be a candidate for migraine surgery, a neurologist must first diagnose your migraines.
-This doctor must also determine your headaches are caused by pressure on certain peripheral nerves around your head and neck.
+This doctor must also determine your headaches are specifically caused by pressure on certain nerves around your head and neck.
 During the surgery, the doctor will decompress the nerve.
 This means freeing it from any areas of pressure.
 Your doctor may suggest this surgery if medication has not worked well but Botox injections have helped.

 You can have the surgery done as an outpatient.
 It usually takes about two hours.
 It may take longer if more than one nerve needs decompression.
 You might have bruising and swelling.
 If the surgery works, you could have fewer and less severe migraines.
 There is even about a 30% chance that you would be free of migraines completely.